-My introduction with biryani was done by my parents when they used to take me to Bedouin to savor the biryanis, chaap, tikia, and kebabs.
+My introduction to biryani was done by my parents when they used to take me to Bedouin to savor the biryanis, chaap, tikia, and kebabs.
 Only a few restaurants were around then, which were affordable with decent air-conditioned dining areas.
 Since then, the preparation has itself evolved with healthier variants, and to savor our favorite dish can now order from the comfort of our couch.
-To leverage this natural gastronomy of the Bongs, Haan ‘D’ Biryani is one of the front runners in the era of cloud kitchen in the “City of Joy” delivers healthy indulgence to our doorstep.
+To leverage this natural gastronomy of the Bongs, Haan ‘D’ Biryani is one of the front runners in the cloud kitchen era in the “City of Joy” that delivers healthy indulgence to our doorstep.

 Juices from the meat and spices soaked into the potato keep the trademark of Kolkata intact.
 Inside De Sarkar’s kitchen, the biryani is prepared with sunflower oil to keep it non-greasy and low-fat.
 To test this claim, I ate biryani without a spoon, and while washing my hand without soap cannot feel any grease.
 The biryani comes in a beautiful sealed container with all the information, including ingredients used and nutritional facts.

 Hanglaatherium and Manzilat’s are the other options for light biryani in Kolkata.

 On the sides, the Chicken Chaap so perfectly complements the biryani.
 Chicken leg quarters are marinated overnight with cashew paste, poppy seed paste, and char magaz paste and cooked with a melange of spices.
 The chaap had a distinctive pungent flavor, but it was not due to mustard oil.
 When asked about it, they did not reveal the secret.